Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 What I do is a weekly check up.
 I check the oil, radiator water, windshield washing fluid, and tire air pressure.
 Once a month I check the lights to make sure they all work.
 Police can give you a ticket for a bad light and that is expensive.
 The other thing I do once a month which is pretty important is check my tires for nails or screws.
 Seems like once a year I get something like that stuck in my tire and while it may not puncture or flatten your tire it's good to have them removed.

 Lets hope this doesn't happen, but if you become stranded at night and need to make your car seen.
 Put a large X of reflector tape across the inside of the trunk lid and on the inside of your hood.
 Lift the trunk and hood, and your car can be seen from a distance.

 When I am in parking lots going in or coming out of the store, I see people all the time clicking their car unlocker.
 They are like 20 or 40 feet away from the car.
 Please don't do that!
 Every time I see some one do that I think, wow, they are calling attention to themselves saying here I am and that is my car and it is now unlocked.

-It is important that all of your car's lights function properly because cars around you need to know.
 It is important to check all your headlights, blinkers, brake light and signals to see if they are working properly.
 I do this bi-weekly, just a few minutes out of your day.

 To lessen front end impact when you see you're about to be rear-ended, turn your front wheels so you'll not hit the vehicle in front of you square on.